fallowshades/Hamoria/README.md

-export { default as SingleSign } from './SingleSign' export { default as Signs } from './Signs' export { default as SignList } from './SignList' export { default as Error } from './Error' export { default as About } from './About' export { default as Login } from './Login' export { default as Register } from './Register'
+export { default as SingleSign } from './SingleSign' export { default as Signs } from './Signs' export { default as SignList } from './SignList' export { default as About } from './About' export { default as Login } from './Login' export { default as Register } from './Register'